technical-notes

 API setup

 Create a project in Google Cloud Console, enable the YouTube Data API v3, and generate an API key.
-The free tier gives you 10,000 quota units per day, which is more than enough for one channel’s worth of polling — a playlistItems.list call costs 1 unit, a videos.list call costs 1 unit per call regardless of the part flags, and captions.download costs 200 units.
-Most days you’ll burn under 100 units.
+The free tier gives you 10,000 quota units per day, which is more than enough for one channel’s worth of polling — a channels.list call costs 1 unit, playlistItems.list costs 1 unit per page of 50 items.
+We never call captions.download, so the only quota cost is metadata, and it stays under ~20 units per day for a single channel.

-Store it in .env at the repo root and read it via Pydantic settings (per series 2 post 4):
+Store it in .env at the repo root:

 .env